lwissler/co2_company_data/README.md

 # co2_company_data
-crawl and parse co2 data from major companies
+Crawl and parse co2 data from major companies to show and compare them.

+If you wish to collaborate, please reach me at lwissler.bm@googlemail.com Every bit of transparency and accountability helps.